omniV1/CST-391/docs/Milestone/Readme.md

 ### List of requirements:

-- as a user I want to add items to a shopping cart so that I can buy items from the store.
+- as a user I want to be able to add aircraft components performance metrics.

-- as a user I want to be able to select services so that I can modify my personal gamecube.
+- as a user I want to be able to select an aircraft to update it with maintenance information.

-- as a user I want to be able to select a color and have that color of gamecube become visable on the screen, so that I can purchase one based off my favorite color.
+- as a user I want to be able to add aircraft to our hangar spaces whenever a new aircraft comes in for acceptance.

-- as a user I want to be able to email to business so that I can ensure they have gotten my device for repair/ modification services.
+- as a user I want to be able to veiw and update graphs that give a visual display of maintenance and performance metrics such as maintenance down time; flight hours; engine hours, etc.

 ---

 ### Rest API

-- Get All GameCubes
+- Get All aircraft
-  - Endpoint: /gamecubes
+  - Endpoint: /aircrafts
   - HTTP Method: GET
   - Description: Retrieve a list of all GameCubes available in the store.

-- Get a Specific GameCube
+- Get a Specific aircraft
-  - Endpoint: /gamecubes/{gameCubeId}
+  - Endpoint: /aircrafts/{AircraftId}
   - HTTP Method: GET
   - Description: Retrieve details of a specific GameCube identified by its unique ID.

-- Add a New GameCube
+- Add a New aircraft
-  - Endpoint: /gamecubes
+  - Endpoint: /aircrafts
   - HTTP Method: POST
-  - Description: Add a new GameCube to the store's inventory.
-The request body should contain the details of the new GameCube.
+  - Description: Add a new Aircraft to the maintenance centers inventory.
+The request body should contain the details of the new aircraft.

 - Update a GameCube
-  - Endpoint: /gamecubes/{gameCubeId}
+  - Endpoint: /aircrafts/{AircraftId}
   - HTTP Method: PUT
-  - Description: Update the details of a specific GameCube identified by its unique ID.
+  - Description: Update the details of a specific aircarft identified by its unique ID.
 The request body should contain the updated information.

 - Remove a GameCube
-  - Endpoint: /gamecubes/{gameCubeId}
+  - Endpoint: /aircrafts/{AircraftId}
   - HTTP Method: DELETE
-  - Description: Remove a specific GameCube from the store's inventory identified by its unique ID.
+  - Description: Remove a specific aircraft from the store's inventory identified by its unique ID.
 ---

 ### Postman API documentation: https://documenter.getpostman.com/view/32764813/2sA2rCU2Sb